Report unwanted vehicles in Nottingham

 Once we are satisfied that a vehicle is abandoned the legislation allows us to act as follows, depending on where the vehicle has been left, its physical condition and circumstances.

-Vehicles abandoned on a road
+If the vehicle is abandoned on a road

 Vehicles abandoned on a road may be removed without any notice.
 This includes a road any part of a public highway, including verges, and any private or service road to which the public have access.